cspriggs220/Ruby_Trip_Budget/doc/user_stories.md

 In order to stick to the budget<br />
 I want to be able to see the balance of my budget

-- User runs `> trip balance` to see remaining budget amount
+- User runs `> trip balance` to view remaining budget amount
+- User runs `> trip cat balance` to view a more detailed report by category
 <hr>

 As a smart consumer<br />